Sustainable Development Coordinating Group

 • Provide a platform for dissemination through journal publication.

-What IDCG does
+What SDCG does

 The group provides technical expertise and editorial services to Campbell Collaboration review authors.
 It has supported several reviews, protocols and titles which are available in the research evidence section of Campbell’s website.
 The group has also developed and published a number of resources for authors, contributed to a special issue of the Journal of Development Effectiveness and organized panels and workshops at various events.
 The secretariat also engages with a number of agencies, including World Bank, AusAID and UK-AID, in overseeing the preparation of a range of reviews.
 Read more about the group here.
+You can also find us on Facebook and X.

 How can 3ie help you?

 3ie will provide editorial services, in particular, related to the group’s systematic review projects.
-By accepting agreements to provide editorial services based on the packages mentioned below, 3ie will manage the editorial process for draft titles, protocols and reviews in liaison with the IDCG co-chairs and review teams.
+By accepting agreements to provide editorial services based on the packages mentioned below, 3ie will manage the editorial process for draft titles, protocols and reviews in liaison with the SDCG co-chairs and review teams.

-How to register with IDCG
+How to register with SDCG

 There are three stages in the production of a Campbell review or a Campbell evidence gap map (EGM): (1) title registration, (2) protocol, and (3) review or EGM.